UMich-BipedLab/Digit_Fall_Prediction_Dataset/README.md

    Figure 3
     </p>

+##### Hardware Data Post-Processing
+The world frame is defined as the Digit's base pose (position and orientation) when it is powered on.
+During hardware data collection, after powering the robot on, it is positioned in its mark (as seen by the alignment of the Digit's toes to the blue tape on the ground in Figure 3).
+To ensure that the data collected is with reference to the Digit's starting pose as shown in Figure 3 instead of the world frame, a homogenous transformation is performed on the data collected.
+For implementation details, please refer to `transform_real_trajectories()` function in the ./utils/dataset.py file.

 #### References
 1. M. E. Mungai, G. Prabhakaran, and J. Grizzle, “Fall Prediction for Bipedal Robots: The Standing Phase,” arXiv preprint arXiv:2309.14546 (2023), Submitted to ICRA 2024.
 2. G. Gibson, “Terrain-aware bipedal locomotion,” Ph.D. dissertation, University of Michigan, 2023.